shogunxam/dualmonitortool/README.txt

 It remembers previous screen captures (up to a configurable number) and these may be reviewed later on and either copied to the clipboard or saved as a PNG file.

-If you want DualSnap to start automatically when your computer boots, then the easiest method is to paste a shortcut into the StartUp folder on the Windows Start menu.

 Uninstall